 This is used to verify that any current or past animals are/were properly cared for, including yearly vaccinations and heartworm preventative.

 If you don't have any other animals, please provide a personal reference - prefereably someone who already owns a dog.

 The adoption contract is used to make the adoption process final.

 Before adopting, please review our contract to make sure you agree with our policies.

 Please remember, you are not paying for the dog.
 You are helping to offset some of the costs associated with spaying and neutering; heartworm testing and preventative; basic vaccines and parasite control; and shelter fees where applicable.
 Also, there are many dogs that come to us with problems that have expensive veterinary bills, i.e. heartworm treatment, broken legs, mange.
 After adoption we are always available to assist and advise our adoptive families in every way we can.
 If for any reason an adoption does not work out, we want the animal back.
-The adoption donation is $125 for mixes and $200 for purebreds, of course anything more is always welcome!
+The adoption donation is $150 for dog and puppy mixes, $200 for purebreds, and $250 for puppies of course anything more is always welcome!

 We are not looking to "get rid" of our dogs.
 We are looking for the BEST possible home for each and every one of them.
 Therefore, we do reserve the right to refuse to adopt a dog to any family for any reason.